-An analysis of how this goal was carried out in the previous year.
 A description of any substantive differences in planned actions and actual implementation of these actions.

 Analysis of the 2021-22 goals will occur during the 2022-23 update cycle.
+The Data due to COVID is unreliable.

-An explanation of material differences between Budgeted Expenditures and Estimated Actual Expenditures.
+An explanation of material differences between Budgeted Expenditures and Estimated Actual Expenditures and/or Planned Percentages of Improved Services and Estimated Actual Percentages of Improved Services.

 Analysis of the 2021-22 goals will occur during the 2022-23 update cycle.
+The Data due to COVID is unreliable.